ryouze/google-usa-search/README.md

     - Go to the [Releases](../../releases) page.
     - Download `google-usa-search.zip`.

-    If the zip doesn't work, right click the `manifest.json`, and the `icons` directory, then click `Compress`.
+    If the zip doesn't work, go to the `src` directory, then right click the `manifest.json`, and the `icons` directory, then click `Compress`.
 Refer to [extensionworkshop.com/documentation/publish/package-your-extension](https://extensionworkshop.com/documentation/publish/package-your-extension/) for more information.

 3. **Install the extension**: